1. Webchat Template

 • Open your webchat client and send a message

-• After sending a message, the webchat service will execute the _update_from_webchat action
+• The webchat service then executes the _update_from_webchat action

 Option 2: Heimdall Routing (For Advanced Use Cases)